Why Brett Kavanaugh cannot be appointed

 Brett Kavanaugh’s confirmation hearing opening statement consisted of fun-filled memories and heartfelt thank-you’s.
 He expressed how much he loves his family, adding light-hearted anecdotes about his wife and kids.
 He was trying to relate to you.
 Maybe he succeeded.

-A possible Kavanaugh confirmation foreshadows an eerie series of hyper-conservative policies that could last for decades
+A possible Kavanaugh confirmation foreshadows an eerie series of hyper-conservative policies that could last for decades he’s trying to cover it all up with unwarranted chuckles and by sidestepping questions.

 Roe v.
 Wade is in danger.